-Missile boast puts North Korea threat on Trump's front burner
+Facing growing North Korea nuke threat, Trump vows: 'It won't happen!'

 And Pyongyang's intermediate range missile, the Musudan, can hit Guam, the location of a major US military base and a critical node in the defense of the western Pacific Ocean.
 It isn't clear whether North Korea has the ability to put a nuclear warhead on the Musudan yet.

 The ICBM would be the next level up, putting the continental US within Pyongyang's deadly reach.
-US four star generals, including Gen. Vincent Brooks, who leads US forces in South Korea, and Gen. Harry Harris, head of US Pacific Command, say North Korea is nearing that capability.
+US four-star generals, including Gen. Vincent Brooks, who leads US forces in South Korea, and Adm.
+Harry Harris, head of US Pacific Command, say North Korea is nearing that capability.
 Other experts don't think Pyongyang is quite there yet, but say it likely will be within Trump's first term.

 Struggling to deliver nukes